 Comparing dogs and cats is like comparing apples and oranges.
 Dogs are smart for some things, and cats are smart for others.
-In the long run, all species are smart in some way or other in order to help with their survival.
+In the long run, all species are smart in some way or another in order to help with their survival.

-In fact, fish are better at counting than cats It stems from the importance of swimming in a school and the protection that it affords — it’s literal safety in numbers.
+In fact, fish are better at counting than cats.
+It stems from the importance of swimming in a school and the protection that it affords — it’s literal safety in numbers.

 So, instead of wondering if your neighbor’s dog is smarter than your cats, just enjoy spending time with your pets.
 While there needs to be more research done on cats, we don’t really need those studies to tell us how amazing our kitties are!